dotnet/docs/docs/core/tools/using-ci-with-cli.md

 ### Manual setup
 Each of the below different services has its own way how to create and configure a build process.
 However, if you use a different CI build software or have a need to do something different than what the pre-packaged support on each of the services allow you to do, you will need to do something manual.

-In general, as desrcibed in the acqusition section above, the main thing in manual setup is to acquire the needed version of the tools (or the latest) and then run the build script that you have.
+In general, as described in the acquisition section above, the main thing in manual setup is to acquire the needed version of the tools (or the latest) and then run the build script that you have.
 The build script can either be a PowerShell/bash script that orchestrates the .NET Core commands or it can be a `proj` file that outlines the build process.
 The [orchestration section](#orchestrating-the-build) goes into more details about these two options.

 Once you create a script that does this manual setup, a good thing is that you can also use it on your dev machine to build your code, for example.